Akirix/dev-getting-started/README.md

 ## Welcome!

 Welcome to Akirix!
-We are excited to have you onboard.
+We are excited to have you aboard.
 So now you have gotten all the paperwork taken care of, let's get down to business.
 This guide is here to help you get started as a developer so you can quickly integrate into our development team.

 Before we get into the details, a few things you should keep in mind about Akirix:

-* We don't want rock stars, but looking to build a great team.
-You are expected to bear you load as well as others' when needed.
+* We want rock stars, what's more important to us is a great team.
 * Your ideas are valuable.
 There are no dumb questions or suggestions.
 Just speak up.
 * Do make mistakes.
 The fear of making mistakes kills creativity.